 As mentioned above, one of the most common activated charcoal uses is to remove toxin and chemicals in the event of ingestion.
 Most organic compounds, pesticides, mercury, fertilizer and bleach bind to activated charcoal’s surface, allowing for quicker elimination, while preventing the absorption in the body.

-Activated charcoal is also used in the event of an accidental, or purposeful, overdose of many pharmaceutical drugs and over-the-counter medications.
+Its is also used in the event of an accidental, or purposeful, overdose of many pharmaceutical drugs and over-the-counter medications.
 It’s effective for aspirin, opium, cocaine, morphine and acetaminophen.
 It’s important that the proper amount is administered as quickly as possible, within an hour of ingestion.

 7.Skin and Body Health